RyuZhihao123/CHITreeProject/README.md

 # 1. Tree Dataset
-In the very beginning, we implemented a very comprehensive **Parametric l-system algorithm** for creating diverse high-quality 3D tree models automatically as the training dataset.
+In the very beginning, we implemented a comprehensive **Parametric l-system algorithm** for creating diverse high-quality 3D tree models automatically as the training dataset.
 This algorithm contributes the majority (approx. 90%) of our training set, while the rest are the real-world trees reconstructed from point clouds and images.

 **$\bullet$** **Dataset Link:** Please download our dataset of tree skeletons through this [[download link]](https://univtokyo-my.sharepoint.com/:u:/g/personal/1487479010_utac_u-tokyo_ac_jp/EYL59bp6A2hMsjYFnHeDZaUBVow5KimE9KsTjwQfsSPMGw?e=LUjHsy).